sudo-project/sudo/INSTALL.md

 #### macOS

-The pseudo-tty support in the Mac OS X kernel has bugs related to its handling of the SIGTSTP, SIGTTIN and SIGTTOU signals.
+The pseudo-tty support in the Darwin kernel has bugs related to its handling of the SIGTSTP, SIGTTIN, and SIGTTOU signals.
 It does not restart reads and writes when those signals are delivered.
 This may cause problems for some commands when I/O logging is enabled.
 The issue has been reported to Apple and is bug id #7952709.